Grinshpon/fiz/README.md

 Fiz is inspired mainly by Haskell and Ocaml.

 All the design/syntax is work in progress.

 There is a WIP parser written in Ocaml using Menhir.
+My learning process for writing a parser was to look at examples and tutorials online, such as [Real World Ocaml](https://dev.realworldocaml.org/parsing-with-ocamllex-and-menhir.html) and the [Programming Language Zoo](https://plzoo.andrej.com)